internet-relay-chat/IRCP/README.md

 The idea is to create a *proof-of-concept* documenting how large-scale information gathering on the IRC protocol can be malicious & invasive to privacy.

 ## Order of Operations
 First, an attempt to connect using SSL/TLS on port 6697 is made, which if it fails, will fall back to a standard connection on port 6667.
+The output of **005** *(RPL_ISUPPORT)* is checked for an `SSL=` option to try & locate the servers secure ports.

 Once connected, server information is gathered from `ADMIN`, `CAP LS`, `MODULES -all`, `VERSION`, `IRCOPS`, `MAP`, `INFO`, `LINKS`, `STATS p`, & `LIST` replies.
 An attempt to register a nickname is then made by trying to contact NickServ.

-Next, every channel is joined with a `WHO` command sent & every new nick found gets a `WHOIS`.
+Lastly, every channel is joined with a `WHO` command sent & every new nick found gets a `WHOIS` sent.

+Once we have finishing scanning a server, the information found for that server is then saved to a JSON file.
+The data in the log files are stored in categories based on [IRC numerics](https://raw.githubusercontent.com/internet-relay-chat/random/master/numerics.txt) & events.

 Everything is done in a *carefully* throttled manner for stealth to avoid detection.
-An extensive amount research on IRC daemons, services, & common practices used by network administrators was done & has fine tuned this project to be able to evade common triggers that thwart *(finally got to use this word)* what we are doing.
+An extensive amount research on IRC daemons, services, & common practices used by network administrators was done & has fine tuned this project to be able to evade common triggers that thwart what we are doing.

 ## Opt-out
 The IRC networks we scanned are PUBLIC networks...any person can freely connect & parse the same information.
 Send your hate mail to [scan@internetrelaychat.org](mailto://scan@internetrelaychat.org)